 A large exposure to different bacterial species during the neonatal period is facilitated by the mode of delivery: vaginally delivered infants are exposed to microbes from vagina, among others Prevotella and Lactobacillus and also the genera Bacteroides, Bifidobacterium, Parabacteroides and Escherichia.
 The maternal gut is an important source of bacteria; 72% of gut bacteria in vaginally delivered new-borns derive from maternal intestine compared to 41% in newborns delivered by caesarean section.
 Therefore, infants delivered by caesarean section may be colonized by bacteria associated with the maternal skin and mouth or the maternal environment.

 Several studies report reduced faecal abundance of Bacteroides or reduced diversity of Bacteroidetes phylum in infant gut following caesarean section delivery.
 In such cases, the faecal microbiome may consist of among others Enterobacter, Staphylococcus, including S. aureus, Streptococcus and Veillonella.
 Bifidobacterium species generally tend to be less abundant in caesarean born infants compared to vaginally delivered infants.
 Cesarean born infants also harbour more Clostridium difficile and this may be one species that introduces imbalances in microbiota by clostridium overgrowth and maybe even toxin production.
-The influence of mode of delivery on the developing microbiota is, of great importance especially since about 20% of the infants are born by C-section.
-Although a large country-to-country variability exist, the WHO (2015) indicates that CS may be beneficial in about 10% of the cases, and therefore rates over 10% indicate an unnecessary use of C-section.
+WHO states that the index of deliveries performed by cesarean section was 6%, in 1980 and tripled to 18.6% in 2016 (WHO 2018) The influence of mode of delivery on the developing microbiota is, of great importance especially since about 20% of the infants are born by C-section.
+Although a large country-to-country variability exist, the WHO (2018) indicates that CS may be beneficial in about 10 15% % of the cases, and therefore rates over 10% indicate an unnecessary use of C-section.
 The altered gut microbiota establishment process in cesarean born infants, as compared with babies born by vaginal delivery (Dominguez-Bello et al. 2010, Backhed et al. 2015) may, at least partially, explain the less beneficial health outcome of the former group of infants which have an increased risk of allergic disease, celiac disease, obesity or type-1 diabetes, among others (Arboleya et al. 2018).

 Type of feeding